achekanov/node-xlrd/Readme.md

 			* The caller may save memory by calling workbook.sheet.unload() when finished with the sheet.
 This applies irrespective of the state of onDemand.
 			* workbook.sheet.loaded() checks whether a sheet is loaded or not.
 			* workbook.cleanUp() should be called at end of node-xlrd.open() callback.
+		* streamRead : function(obj)
+			allows reading the file without storing it in memory, sending each row to provided callback function as soon as it was read
 	* callback : function(err, workbook)

 ###	node-xlrd.common